Andrew Wheating

-Andrew "Andy" Wheating is a retired American middle distance runner.
+Andrew "Andy" Wheating (born November 21, 1987) is a retired American middle-distance runner.
 Wheating competed for the United States in the men's 800 m at the 2008 Summer Olympics in Beijing, China, and in the 1500 m at the 2012 Summer Olympics.
 He was a professional runner for Nike.

 Personal

 Wheating was born in 1987 in Norwich, Vermont, the son of Justin and Betsy Wheating.
 His father, born in South Africa, was a field hockey player.

 High school

 Wheating originally played soccer in high school.
 He ran two seasons of cross country and one season of track during his stay at Kimball Union Academy.
 During his first season of track in his senior year, he burst onto the track scene, ranking fourth nationally with a time of 3:54.28 in the 1500 m.
 He led the nation with a 14:55.28 indoor 5000 m time.
 His school coach was Buzz Morrison.
 Wheating became one of the four incoming freshmen at the University of Oregon that ranked top ten nationally in the 1500 m.